keithalewis/math/sum.md

 to satisfy cash flows specified in the (cash settled) contract the buyer agrees to.
 The fundamental problem every trader faces the first day on the job is when and how many market instruments to buy in order to manage risk.

-This note provides a simple universal model that provides a foundation for making advances on this important and poorly understood problem.
+This note provides a simple unified model that provides a foundation for making advances on this important problem.
+Much research still remains to be done.
+See [#future-research]

 ## Model